tsailiming/openshift4-disconnected/mirror/README.md

 This playbook helps to mirror OpenShift repository into your local copy.

+`oc` command should be in your `$PATH`.

 You will need to define the following variables